junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “American Veterans Disabled for Life Commemorative Coin”.
+This Act may be cited as the “American Veterans Disabled for Life Commemorative Coin Act”.

 ## § 2.
 Findings